 Enhancing education with the Gizmos virtual frog dissection lab

-Frog Dissection Gizmo doesn’t just show students how to dissect a frog.
+The Frog Dissection Gizmo doesn’t just show students how to dissect a frog.
 As with other Gizmos, the lesson includes a comprehensive Teacher Guide, Student Exploration Sheets, vocabulary words, and assessments for a thorough investigation.
-Students come away from the experience with an understanding of internal systems and how they relate to human anatomy.
+This high-quality instructional material uses scientific sensemaking to ensure students build a deep understanding of internal systems and how they relate to human anatomy.

 Frog Dissection Gizmo